JLukassen/install_tinymix_utility/README.md

 ### Requirements:
 * Android 4.1+
-* Magisk 20.4+ Kernelsu 0.6.6+ Apatch
+*  Apatch (I haven't tested it on anything else)
-* Tested on Pixel 8a Android 15 Stock AOSP Rom
+* Tested on Pixel 8a Android 15 Stock Rom
-* Works with Tensor M3
+* Output works with Tensor M3, the apk had a couple sections DSP and R report unsupported.
 * Will work with most Qalcomm processors, not so sure about MTK.

 ### Preliminary: